dniloash/Pywinter/rtdoc/source/index.rst

 Final notes
 ====================================

-Actually pywinter can't check if you write the file with all the necessary fields to run WRF, neither cannot check if your information is consistent, therefore is important you make sure the data is well before you create the files, you can get more information of how to create good files in the WRF User guide and WRF web tutorial, also you can check the intermediate files with WPS util programs:
+Actually pywinter can't check if you write the file with all the necessary fields to run WRF, neither cannot check if your information is consistent, therefore is important you make sure the data is well before you create the files, and also double check the met_em files after metgrid.exe.
+You can get more information of how to create good files in the WRF User guide and WRF web tutorial, also you can check the intermediate files with WPS util programs:

 - .../WRF/WPS/util/rd\_intermediate.exe: It reads fields into intermediate files and show them
 - .../WRF/WPS/util/int2nc.exe: it converts intermediate files to netCDF format.